nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to change the details of an applicant (such as email or contact number etc.).
+1. User requests to edit the details of an applicant.
-2. TrackAScholar updates the personal details of the specified applicant to the list. <br>
+2. TrackAScholar edits the details of the specified applicant to the list. <br>
    Use case ends.

 **Extensions**